Mumble-SRL/MBurger-Android/Readme.md

-### Filtering Nooko data requests
+### Filtering MBurger data requests

-You can filter, sort and request for particular data using a set of premade filters adding them to the Nooko calls.
+You can filter, sort and request for particular data using a set of premade filters adding them to the MBurger calls.
 It's applied to the sections, so, if you want to only have a list of POI on a particular place you can add a filter to have a geofenced array of sections.
 FIlters are

 - `MBFilterParameter`
 - `MBGeofenceParameter`